Scarpa Vs La Sportiva

 PCB Tension System

-If you have used the Drago or Chimera before, you will undoubtedly have noticed the colorful trip (either orange or blue) on the bottom of the shoe.
+If you have used the Drago or Chimera before, you will undoubtedly have noticed the colorful strip (either orange or blue) on the bottom of the shoe.
 This doesn’t just look cool, it has an important role in helping the shoes keep their downturned shape, as well as transferring power around the shoe

 It’s pretty difficult, and often inaccurate, to make a general claim about Scarpa vs La Sportiva sizing.